 Everyone is talking about High Dynamic Range (HDR) but did you know that there’s is more than one version?

-Dolby have been developing Dolby Vision for a over decade and it was their research into how the human eye actually sees dynamic range – that is the difference between the deepest blacks and the brightest whites – that resulted in HDR.
-Dolby were years ahead of the curve in terms of their thinking when it came to higher dynamic range and it’s only recently that TV capabilities have reached a point where the technology can actually be implemented.
-However now that it’s here, the impact of HDR has been nothing short of a television revolution.
+Dolby has been developing Dolby Vision for over a decade and it was the company's research into how the human eye actually sees dynamic range – that is the difference between the deepest blacks and the brightest whites – that resulted in HDR.
+Dolby was years ahead of the curve in terms of its thinking when it came to higher dynamic range but it was only recently that TV capabilities reached the point where the technology could actually be implemented.
+Now that it’s here, the impact of HDR has been nothing short of a television revolution.